MicrosoftDocs/VBA-Docs/api/Excel.worksheetfunction.numbervalue.md

 | _Arg2_|Required|**String**|Character used as the decimal separator in the string.|
 | _Arg3_|Required|**String**|Character used as the group separator in the string.|

+For more information about the meaning of the arguments, see the Excel [NumberValue function](https://support.office.com/article/numbervalue-function-1b05c8cf-2bfa-4437-af70-596c7ea7d879) Help page.

 ## Return value

 **Double**

-See the Excel [NumberValue function](https://support.office.com/en-us/article/numbervalue-function-1b05c8cf-2bfa-4437-af70-596c7ea7d879) help page for details on the meaning of the arguments.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]